 }

 Note Similar to other core engine internal components, such as gl, or vertex_buffer, loop should not be accessible by the client.
 For this reason, loop module is imported but not exported by index.js.
-Imported such that game loop cleanup can be invoked, not exported such that the client can be shield off from the unnecessary complexities of the engine.
+Imported such that game loop cleanup can be invoked, not exported, such that the client can be shielded from unnecessary complexity within the engine.

-Notice that none of the components have defined the corresponding cleanup functions.
+Notice that none of the components have defined their corresponding cleanup functions.
 You will now remedy this.

 Edit loop.js to define, and export a cleanUp(), function to stop the game loop and unload the currently active scene.